equalizer999/GitHub-App-Base-setup/README.md

 ## Prerequisites and assumptions
 What you'll need to set everything up:
 - A GitHub account :smile:
-- An organization (where you're GitHub account has admin rights)
+- An organization (where your GitHub account has admin rights)
 - An active Azure subscription, where you can deploy resources (minimal Contributor rights)
 - (optional) Postman - For testing/exploring
 - A machine with Az Powershell modules installed (we'll use that for the deployment scripts)